VMPstrawberry/VMP_TeamProject_Chroma-Key/README.md

 ***5-6***

-* And then, Upload the source video and a new background image by using cv2.VideoCapture() and cv2.imread() respectively.
+* And then, upload the source video and a new background image by using cv2.VideoCapture() and cv2.imread() respectively.

 * You have to use a new background image that is the same size as the frame in the original video.